codefo-O/on_prem_streaming_data_pipeline/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

-This proof of concept streaming data pipeline will utilize NiFi to get data from a REST API.
-The data will then move from a MySQL database to a PostgreSQL utalizing Kafka to produce events.
-The cosumer will be setup as a simple Spark job.

 ### Prerequisites

-This project can be ran on any server able to run Docker containers and access to the internet.
+This project can be ran on any server able to run Docker containersd.

 * [Docker](https://www.docker.com/)

 ### Deployment